Eddie Cochran: Film

 In 1986, there was a planned biopic film titled Summertime Blues: The Eddie Cochran Story, produced by Cassian Elwes and starring Rob Lowe as Cochran.
 D'Agostin was involved in the pre-production stage, but the film was never made.
 Played by actor Jerry Zaremba, Cochran appeared in the 1978 biopic film The Buddy Holly Story, directed by Steve Rash.
 Cochran was played by Brian Setzer of Stray Cats in the 1987 Ritchie Valens biopic La Bamba.

 There have been two documentary films made on Eddie Cochran's life by the BBC, Three Steps to Heaven (aired on November 30, 1982 BBC Arena), and Cherished Memories (2001 BBC).
-In 2022, It was announced that Kristy Bell's documentary was in the works, titled Don't Forget Me.
+In 2022, It was announced that Kirsty Bell's documentary was in the works, titled Don't Forget Me.
 Another documentary film titled The Bell Gardens Rocker was also in production.

+The 2026 British documentary film Eddie Cochran: Don’t Forget Me produced by Goldfinch Entertainment in partnership with the Cochran estate and Universal Music Enterprises had it’s world premiere on April 10, 2026 at the 50th Cleveland International Film Festival, United States.

+It premiered in the U.K. at the Raindance Film Festival on June 26 at Vue Piccadilly, London.

+It is scheduled to be released in cinemas across the United Kingdom on September 11, 2026 by Fremantle distribution.

 Books

-Cochran's life is chronicled in several publications, including Don't Forget Me: The Eddie Cochran Story, by Julie Mundy and Darrel Higham (ISBN 0-8230-7931-7), and Three Steps to Heaven, by Bobby Cochran (ISBN 0-634-03252-6).
+Cochran's life is chronicled in several publications, including Don't Forget Me: The Eddie Cochran Story, by Julie Mundy and Darrel Higham (ISBN 0-8230-7931-7), and Three Steps to Heaven, by his nephew, the guitarist Bobby Cochran (ISBN 0-634-03252-6).